jie65535/awesome-balatro/README.md

 ### GUI
 - [Balatro Hand Preview](https://github.com/Toeler/Balatro-HandPreview) - Adds a window showing the possible poker hands that you can make with your current hand! by [@Toeler](https://github.com/Toeler)
 - [BalatrOverlay](https://github.com/cantlookback/BalatrOverlay) - Helpful game overlay. by [@cantlookback](https://github.com/cantlookback)
+- [Balatro Safety](https://github.com/Zei33/balatro-safety-steamodded) - Presents a confirmation dialogue when you select a dangerous action (like using ankh or hex). by [@Zei33](https://github.com/Zei33)
 - [Colour Selector](https://github.com/EmperorGesar/Balatro-Colour-Selector) - Mod for selecting and changing the colours of the main menu background. by [@EmperorGesar](https://github.com/EmperorGesar)
 - [Custom Fonts](https://discord.com/channels/1116389027176787968/1210101577550008390) - Allows setting the game font to a custom font.
 Must be named "font.ttf". by [@MathIsFun_](https://github.com/MathIsFun0)
 - [Deck Creator](https://github.com/adambennett/Balatro-DeckCreator) - GUI mod for creating, saving, loading, and sharing your own customizable decks! by [@Nyoxide](https://github.com/adambennett)
 - [Deck Seer](https://gist.github.com/theVDude/c8d33960f869207da4a69cc7c035e68d) - Peer into the future of your deck (see upcoming draws). by [@thevdude](https://gist.github.com/theVDude)
+- [Deselect All](https://github.com/Zei33/deselect-all-steamodded) - Adds a deselect all button to deselect all highlighted cards. by [@Zei33](https://github.com/Zei33)
 - [Divvy's History](https://github.com/DivvyCr/Balatro-History) - View your last played hand! by  [@DivvyCr](https://github.com/DivvyCr)
 - [Divvy's Preview](https://github.com/DivvyCr/Balatro-Preview) - Simulate and preview the score that your hand will get! by [@DivvyCr](https://github.com/DivvyCr)
 - [Escape Exit Button](https://github.com/Steamopollys/Steamodded/blob/main/example_mods/Mods/EscapeExitButton.lua) - Add an "Exit" button into the "Escape" menu. by [@Steamo](https://github.com/Steamopollys)